BayAreaMetro/travel-model-one/utilities/telecommute/Readme.md

 ## Strategy EN7: Expand Commute Trip Reduction Programs at Major Employers

-In addition, Strategy EN7: Expand Commute Trip Reduction Programs at Major Employers, was implemented as an additional work-from-home probability boost for workers based on their work place superdistrict: if the auto mode share is greater than the target auto mode share in that superdistrict *and* the work from home rate in that superdistrict is less than the estimated maximum, then an additional EN7 WFH probability boost is applied.
+Strategy EN7: Expand Commute Trip Reduction Programs at Major Employers, is implemented as an additional work-from-home probability boost for workers based on their work place superdistrict: if the auto mode share is greater than the target auto mode share in that superdistrict *and* the work from home rate in that superdistrict is less than the estimated maximum, then an additional EN7 WFH probability boost is applied.